 The “dress” is made from pink felt and a small piece of gauze is taped onto the body with double-sided tape.
 I used a 12″x12″ square tray for the base, a stainless steel rounded pan and a Pyrex glass bowl for the dress.
 I used 3 bamboo sticks to secure the “dress” to the base.

 First, I decorated the base.
 After spreading a thin layer of light green frosting, I sprinkled the colour-desiccated coconut using a stainless steel spatula, tilting the cake to coat the sides.
 Then I attached the “dress” and secured with the bamboo sticks.

-The dress was decorated with purple coloured frosting piped with a star nozzle.
+The dress is decorated with purple coloured frosting piped with a star nozzle.
 I chilled the frosting in the freezer for ten minutes before piping to ensure neat edges.
-The white chocolate shavings were made using a vegetable peeler.
+The white chocolate shavings are made using a vegetable peeler.
 Return the shavings to the refrigerator for 30 minutes to hold the shape of the curls.

 Sprinkle the chocolate shavings down the front of the cake for the petticoat effect.
 I only stick the doll onto the cake at the party venue for ease of transportation.
 It was a hit, the boys and girls all wanted to know if it was a real doll with real hair.

 Most had second helpings so that they could “try the dress too!”
 The birthday girl got a lollipop and the other three were given out as prizes.

 To make the cake, I used a dome shaped bowl to bake this Barbie birthday cake.
 I bought a Barbie doll pick (found at any craft store or even Walmart!) and frosted it.